microCore-VHDL/microCore/README.md

 Getting_started.pdf	    necessary steps for a first uCore simulation. uCore_Exploratory_License.pdf free license for research and development.

+License:

+There will be two types of licenses, an exploratory and a commercial license.

+Under the exploratory license, you can freely use microCore for research and development.

-A commercial license for saleable products with an embedded microCore will follow.
+A commercial license for saleable products with an embedded microCore will follow soon.